What Can Cause a False Positive Breathalyzer Test

 Common Reasons for a False Positive on a DUI Breathalyzer Test

-1. Mouthwash and Mints Often Contain Alcohol
+Mouthwash Often Contain Alcohol

 If you swish mouthwash before you leave the house, you may be setting yourself up for a false positive alcohol breath test.
 Glance at the ingredients next time you use mouthwash and you will learn that mixture has a pretty high alcohol content.
 Manufacturers are now creating mouthwash and fluoride rinses without alcohol, but you can never be too careful.
 When you have a high concentration of alcohol in your mouth before you take the test, you are more likely to blow a false positive breath alcohol test.
 The portable false positive breathalyzer test measures the amount of alcohol in your breath, which can be skewed if you have mouth alcohol in addition to any alcohol you exhale from your lungs.
 If you are stopped by an officer after recently swishing mouthwash, you should not agree to perform a Breathalyzer test.
 Contrary to what the officer may tell you, you cannot have your driver’s license suspended for refusing the portable Breathalyzer test at a traffic stop.
 A trained Madison County, OH DUI attorney can help to clarify exactly what tests drivers must comply with during a traffic stop.